Skills & Trust

 - Philosophy: Handle the routine, escalate the unusual

-At this tier, your calendar agent might automatically accept recurring meeting invites but still ask before scheduling with a new contact.
+In practice: Your calendar agent automatically accepts recurring meeting invites and sends reminders, but asks before scheduling with a new contact or canceling an important meeting.

 Trusted